-Our provision for income taxes in the third and fourth quarters of 2011 includes an aggregate of \$17.2 million for U.S. incremental income taxes on current earnings repatriated from our Chemicals Segment's German subsidiary, which earnings were used to fund a portion of the repurchases of our Secured Notes discussed in Note 9.
-In addition, we accrue U.S. incremental income taxes on the earnings of our Chemical Segment's Canadian subsidiary and the earnings of our Component Product Segment's Canadian and Taiwanese subsidiaries, which earnings we previously determined are not permanently reinvested.
+Our provision for income taxes in 2011 includes \$17.2 million for U.S. incremental income taxes on current earnings repatriated from our Chemicals Segment's German subsidiary, which earnings were used to fund a portion of the repurchases of its Senior Secured Notes discussed in Note 9.
+In addition, we accrue U.S. incremental income taxes on the earnings of our Canadian subsidiary, which earnings we previously determined are not permanently reinvested.